-Rules and Regulation of Field Work
+Rules and Regulation of Fieldwork

-A student who does not fulfil the fieldwork requirement during the given semester will not be eligible to continue with the programme until he/she repeats the Field Work training programme for that semester to the satisfaction of the Institution/Department.
+A student who does not fulfil the fieldwork requirement during the given semester will not be eligible continue with the programme until he/she repeats the Field Work training programme for that semester to the satisfaction of the Institution/Department.
 Field Work requirements include.
 The rules and regulations for fieldwork are as follows:

 - a.
-100% Attendance is essential to be considered to be eligible to pass in the Fieldwork component (Students who face serious medical emergencies can be given relaxation not more than 40 % of the total attendance, provided the student submits the appropriate medical records.). - b.
+100% Attendance is essential to be eligible to pass in the Fieldwork component (Students who face serious medical emergencies can be given relaxation not more than 40% of the total attendance, provided the student submits the appropriate medical records.). - b.
 Students should be given an orientation regarding the Social Work Code of Ethics.
 Students should demonstrate an appropriate Code of Conduct in fieldwork practice.
-Students should fulfil the Workload Norms as prescribed by the Department /Institution. - c.
+Students should fulfil the Workload Norms as prescribed by the Department/Institution. - c.
 Students should submit Field Work Reports in a timely and regular.
 Regular Attendance at the Field Work Conference is mandatory.

-The decision of the Department/Institution regarding the satisfactory completion of the orientation visits, Field Work and Block Placement Training/Internships/ Rural Camp or any other field assignment like survey, or relief work in case of any disaster will be final and binding on the student.
+The decision of the Department/Institution regarding the satisfactory completion of the orientation visits, Field Work and Block Placement Training/Internships/Rural Camp or any other field assignment like survey, or relief work in case of any disaster will be final and binding on the student.

-Component Credit Details Ma arks Means of Evaluation

-Concurrent 5 5 orientation visits to 05 Active participation in

-placement different types of learning

-training organizations (5 1 mark

-each)

-Submission of orientation 05 Content, quality of the

-visit report 80 report

-(5 1 mark each)

-Rural camp 10 Active Participation

-Group Behaviour

-Submission of rural camp 05 Quality and content of the

-report and presentation report, Presentation
+Component Credit Details Mai rks Criteria of Evaluation Concurrent placement 4 5 orientation visits to different types of 10 Active participation in learning training organizations and Submission of Tearning orientation Visit report 25 Content, quality of the report Rural camp and Submission of rural camp 15 Active Participation Group Behaviour Report and presentation Quality and content of the report, Presentation

-Total 100 Total Viva Voce Exam 2 External Exam 20 20 Field Work Journal and Viva Voce Internal evaluation 1 Presentation on Field Learning Continuous Fieldwork Diary 03 Presentation Content Participation in Fieldwork Conference (10 Conference 1 mark each) 05 Active participation Progress Assessment Participation in the survey, rally, and observation of important days for a social cause 05 Active participation, Innovative ideas and leadership Group Behavior Conduct one group work 05 Content, quality of the report Conduct one casework 05 Content, quality of the report Concurrent placement report (161) 16 Content, quality of the report Concurrent field placements in structured agencies 16 days (16 days 1 mark each).
-16 Confidential Report from the agency, Attendance Certificate
+Total 100 Total Viva Voce Exam External Exam 20 20 Field Work Journal and Viva Voce Internal evaluation Presentation on Field Learning Continuous Field work Diary 03 Presentation Content Participation in Field work Conference 05 Active participation Progress Assessment Participation in the survey, rally, and observation of important days for a social cause 05 Active participation, Innovative ideas and leadership Group Behavior Conduct one group work 05 55 Content, quality of the report Conduct one case work 05 Content, quality of the report Concurrent field placements in structured agencies 16 days and Concurrent placement Report (161) 32 Confidential Report from the agency, Attendance Certificate Content, quality of the report